dreadwrr/spotifyPopups/README.md

 ```

 <br>
-After successful authentication on the Spotify web-site, you will be redirected to a page with a PowerShell command to complete authentication in PowerShell.
+After successful authentication on the Spotify web-site, you will be redirected to a page with a PowerShell command to complete authentication in PowerShell. <br>
 2. <br>

 ```